I have years of party-throwing experience, and I'm thrilled to share it with all of you!

-Buy some plastic wine/champagne/cocktail glasses from a party shop and supply juices, ice, fruit and let the kids make their own "mocktails".
+Buy some plastic wine/champagne/cocktail glasses from a party shop and supply juices, ice and fruit and let the kids make their own "mocktails."
 This is a super easy and fun game with really yummy results.
-This is especially good for older kids who like to be 'grown up'.
+This is especially good for older kids who like to be 'grown up.'

 What's in That Bag?